emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 1>
 ```

-- For the data bridge used to record online/offline status, there should be two new events recorded: client connected and client disconnected.
+- For the Sink used to record online/offline status, there should be two new events recorded: client connected and client disconnected.
 Check whether the status recording is written into the `mqtt.dbo.t_mqtt_events` data table.

 ```bash
 1> SELECT * from mqtt.dbo.t_mqtt_events